forestgrape/people_interactions/jurisprudence/sanctions.md

 ## Summary
-*Terminology, legal specifications and practice:* Sanctions are used to denote restrictions taken by a state or a group of state on another state. <!--In international law, sanctions are not well specified. to confirm--> Sanctions are often decided ad hoc by the executive.
+*Terminology, legal specifications and practice:* The term sanctions is broadly used to denote restrictions taken by a state or a group of state on another state.
+In international law (including the UN Charter), sanctions are not well specified [to confirm].
+In stricto sensu Sanctions are often decided ad hoc by the executive.

 *Motivations/Goals:*
 Sanctions are motivated by different goals such as justice-system-like (e.g. break of international law), capability control (e.g. prevent proliferation of nuclear weapons) or political (e.g. restrict an unfriendly government).